 Common challenges when securing retail premises

-Physical security also provides value elsewhere; ensuring all relevant risks to the property have been assessed and measures are incorporated into the building at performance standard, property insurance premiums are very likely to reduce.
-The risk to trading is also significant.
+Physical security also provides value elsewhere; ensuring all relevant risks to the property have been assessed, and measures are incorporated into the building at performance standard, property insurance premiums are very likely to reduce.
+The threat to trading is also significant.
 Brand and reputation have as much value in today’s market to quality, so the cost to repair is often greater than the value of the goods stolen.

 There are several elements to bear in mind when securing a retail property.
 For high-end retailers, window design and competitive window dressing arrangements has a massive bearing on seasonal success, with proof shown in the crowds drawn in to see the unveiling of the Harrods’ Christmas displays every year.

 From the point of view of an independent security consultant on a contract to raise the standard of a series of designer brand outlets, the visibility element specified for these projects poses a risk and yet a compromise still must be found.
 Noticeable deterrents such as the likes of CCTV and executive security personnel will likely ward off the opportunists, but the determined attacker will be prepared for basic security precautions.
 Solutions such as an Obexion UD SR3 with Perforated Laths security shutter, shatter-proof glazing and reinforced vision panels on Obexion SR3 Doors all provide some visibility without conceding on the standard of security.

 For shopping malls that span multiple storeys and host a range of outlets including point-of-sales, the most significant risks are those the most difficult to profile.
 With multiple points of access across a single site, the detection and delay of incidents is the top priority.
 One development within the technology industry that is particularly useful to the detecting threats to large public sites and public spaces is face recognition technology.